Uploading Comma-Separated Text Data into an Access Table.

 This process is repeated for all the lines in the text file.
 When the end of the text file is reached, all files are closed, and the function stops.

-Next week, we will learn how to work with text files that have several fields of data in a record.
+Next week, we will learn how to work with a text file having records with several data fields.

 No comments: